k0r1g/twinbench-kori/READMEv2.md

 - **Token Efficiency:**
   Track total tokens used (questions + answers).
 - **Hallucination Penalty:**
-  Penalize contradictory or false info introduced by A.
+  Penalise contradictory or false info introduced by A.
 - **Partial Coverage Score:**
   Track % coverage at point of failure.
-- **Summarization Option:**
+- **Summarisation Option:**
-  Allow A to summarize rather than verbatim reproduce, with relaxed matching.
+  Allow A to summarise rather than verbatim reproduce, with relaxed matching.

 ---